top of page

 cewbron.png

-All Grade A milk must test negative for the presence of antibiotics before going to market as required by law.
+All Grade A milk must test negative for antibiotics before going to market as required by law.
 In the instance that a cow is sick and advised by a veterinarian to be treated with antibiotics, she is tagged and her milk is taken separately and discarded.
-The milk from a cow that has been...
+The milk from a cow that has been treated with antibiotics must test negative before entering the milk tank.

 brenbloo.png